-All offers of employment, oral and written, are contingent upon the University’s verification of credentials, individual’s eligibility for employment in the United States and other information required by federal law, state law, and NMSU policies/procedures, and may include the completion of a criminal history check.
+All offers of employment, oral and written, are contingent on the universityís verification of credentials and other information required by federal law, state law, and NMSU policies/procedures, and will include the completion of a criminal history check.

 NMSU IS AN EQUAL OPPORTUNITY/AFFIRMATIVE ACTION EMPLOYER.

 Offer of employment is contingent upon verification of individual's eligibility for employment in the United States.